-One of my favourite hobbies is reading and studying fascinating maths, physics, and philosophy.
+One of my favorite hobbies is reading and studying fascinating maths, physics, and philosophy.
 On this page I want to give a collection of some books and papers I have read or used in the past/am reading or using at the moment, which I wish to recommend to others.
-This list contains both textbooks and other academic literature, as well as non-academic literature which I am fond of.
-The works are listed in chronological order with respect to their publication date.
+This list contains both academic and non-academic literature which I am fond of.
+The works are listed in chronological order.

 Philosophy: